savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

-# 🗺️ A-BCT Brief cartography of today’s accessibility landscape
+# 🗺️ Brief cartography of today’s accessibility landscape

 !!!
 Info "In this module"
     We will cover the main actors of today's accessibility landscape as well as their dynamics.